stagedml/pylightnix/docs/demos/MNIST.md

 Finally, we have to register our stage by calling `mkdrv` function.
 As before, `instantiate` provides us with a derivation reference.
-This reference is a proof that safety checks has been completed and a ticket to the `realize` action.
+This reference is a proof that safety checks has been completed and a ticket to the `realize1` action.

 ```python